nhoizey/nicolas-hoizey.com/src/links/2018/12/13/your-site-any-site-should-be-a-pwa/index.md

 tags: [PWA]
 ---

 > PWAs don’t require you use a particular JavaScript framework or any JavaScript framework at all.
 You don’t need to be building a Single Page App either.
-In fact, it will probably be easier if you’re not. **If you work on a website, there’s a really good chance your site could benefit from the technologies and approaches aggregated under the PWA umbrella**.
+In fact, it will probably be easier if you’re not. <mark>If you work on a website, there’s a really good chance your site could benefit from the technologies and approaches aggregated under the PWA umbrella</mark>.